akshayrf12345/fa19-516-166/project/report.md

 ## Abstract

-Cloudmesh frugal is a cloudmesh command for comparing the cost of compute for AWS, Azure, and GCP in various regions.
+Cloudmesh frugal is a cloudmesh commandline API for comparing the cost of compute for supported compute providers in various regions.
 It compares price relative to the hardware specifications of the machines, an provide the VM with the best value.
 It has three core commands which list, boot, and benchmark the cheapest vm.
+The current support providers are AWS, and Azure with full support, and GCP with list support only.

 ## Introduction